koinos/koinos-docs/docs/nodes/running-node.md

 docker compose ps
 ```

-Read the numbered procedure before the first production installation.
-The
+The default `BASEDIR` is `~/.koinos`.
+Read the numbered procedure below before
-quick path does not replace the detailed synchronization and health checks.
+a production installation if you want a dedicated data path, private health
+API, explicit validation, synchronization checks, or production hardening.

 ## 1. Prepare the host